Not My Job: We Quiz 'West Wing' Creator Aaron Sorkin On Hot Wings

 POUNDSTONE: Oh, I love that.

-SORKIN: And I was a bartender in theaters.
-You work during the walk-in, and you work during intermission, but you're not doing anything during the first act.
+SORKIN: You know, as a bartender in theaters, you worked during the walk-in and you work during intermission.
+But you're not doing anything during the first act.
 And there was an unlimited supply of cocktail napkins.

 SAGAL: I'm just envisioning, like, this cocktail napkin, and on it is, you can't handle - and you turn it over - the truth.

 FAITH SALIE: Aaron, you're so, of course, known for your dialogue.
 Does it just come into your brain, and you quickly write it down?
 Like, do you hear the back and forth?
 Or is it something that you actually have to conjure?

 SORKIN: On a good day, I do.
 But I don't have many good days.